HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 Splitting the requests by rank and category, we see the reason for the larger number of requests discussed previously.
 Ads are much more heavily used on the more popular sites.

-Note this chart shows the medium number of requests for each category, by rank, but not every category is used on every page, explaining why the totals per domain are much higher then the number of requests from the previous chart.
+Note this chart shows the medium number of requests for each category, by rank, but not every category is used on every page, explaining why the totals per domain are much higher than the number of requests from the previous chart.

-### Content types
+## Content types

 Related to the categories, let's see what type of content we're getting back from all those third-party requests.